Shellac

 What is shellac

-Outwardly, shellac is very similar to the usual varnish that all women use, but in fact, it is something different.
-A special coating, which is much stronger than the usual varnish, looks much more attractive and stays on the nails without chipping, many times longer.
-And the very technique of applying to the surface of the nail is slightly different.
+Outwardly, shellac is very similar to ordinary varnish that all women use, but in fact, it is something else.
+A special coating that is much stronger than usual varnish looks much more attractive and stays on the nails without chipping many times longer.
+And the technique of applying it to the surface of the nail is slightly different.

-You also need to dry it differently.
+It also needs to be dried differently.
 If ordinary varnish dries in normal air without additional exposure, then shellac requires drying in a special UV lamp.

 What does perfect shellac mean?

 Perfect shellac - perfectly applied shellac.
-But in order to do everything right, you need to know the sequence of its application and the ingredients that are required for a manicure.
-Of course, ideally, if you visit the corresponding mini-courses before starting shellac manicure.
-If you don't want to attach such importance to the situation and spend money on courses, then just read our step-by-step instructions and watch the video at the end of the article, and then you can proceed to the main manipulations.
+But in order to do everything correctly, you need to know the sequence of its application and the ingredients that are required for the manicure.
+Of course, ideally, before starting a shellac manicure, you attend the appropriate mini-courses.
+If you don’t want to attach such importance to the situation and don’t want to spend money on courses, then just read our step-by-step instructions and watch the video at the end of the article, and then you can proceed to the basic manipulations.

 - compliance with all hygiene recommendations;

-- high-quality polishing of the nail plate and giving the perfect shape to all nails;
+- high-quality polishing of the nail plate and giving an ideal shape to all nails;

-- the minimum amount of base coat applied, with a slight touching the end of the nail;
+- minimal amount of base coat applied, with light touching of the end of the nail;

 - drying only in a UV lamp, whose power must be at least 36 W;